netanoir/netanoir.github.io/archive/blog/catn5.md

 layout: archive
 title: Simulation and Narrative&#x3a; Sketch 5 - NaNoGenMo project
 ---
-For the fifth [project](http://catn.decontextualize.com/schedule/) assigned in [Computational Approaches to Narrative](http://catn.decontextualize.com), I made a computer generated play in the spirit of [National Novel Generation Month](https://github.com/dariusk/NaNoGenMo).
+For my fifth and final [project](http://catn.decontextualize.com/schedule/) assigned in [Computational Approaches to Narrative](http://catn.decontextualize.com), I made a [computer generated play](../../assets/img/blog/bft.pdf) in the spirit of [National Novel Generation Month](https://github.com/dariusk/NaNoGenMo).
 The play is concerned with gesturing towards a speculative anthology of generative Black feminist autotheory.
 I read a lot of Black feminist literature, especially for [my thesis](../m4sp.html).
 In reading all the scholars, theorists, non fiction writers, fiction writers, poets, philosphers and thinkers, I like to imagine all of them getting together and talking about the very things they write about.

 ![A screenshot.
 Sorry for the terrible alt text.
 Please nudge me to fix this.](/assets/img/blog/black-feminist-autotheory0.png)